shoutem/shoutem.github.io/_posts/1-6-8-HeroHeader.md

 );
 ```

-Above code will create scroll dependent parallax animation over `Image` component where `Image` will be scrolled 1.5 times faster than `Title` and the `Image` will have a zoom in effect when the scroll reaches the top of the screen (on bounce).
+The above code will create a scroll dependent parallax animation over `Image` component where `Image` will be scrolled 1.5 times faster than `Title` and the `Image` will have a zoom in effect when the scroll reaches the top of the screen (on bounce).